-In 2026, that definition matters more than ever.
-Users arrive on wildly different devices and networks, and search engines increasingly reward pages that feel fast in the real world — not just in lab tests.
+In 2026, users arrive on wildly different devices and networks, and search engines increasingly reward pages that feel fast in the real world — not just in lab tests.
 Oversized images, inefficient scripting, and render-blocking resources are often the real bottlenecks behind poor Core Web Vitals.

 1. Users don't wait